St Michael's on Wyre

 St Michael's on Wyre is a village on the Fylde, in the Borough of Wyre, in Lancashire, England; it lies on the River Wyre.
-The village is centred on the church of St Michael's which was founded before 640 AD.
+The village is centred on the church of St Michael, which was founded before 640 AD.
 It is in the civil parish of Upper Rawcliffe with Tarnacre, which had a population in 2001 of 604.
-For later counts see the Civil parish.